Hi, I am Janneke and I’m from the Netherlands.

 And then, in 2009, I heard that I was to be fired.
 Not only me, but also my two colleague trainers.
 The company was in dire straits and we had to be ‘let go’.

 It didn’t take long for me to decide that, this time, I was ready to start out on my own.
-With some luck and a lot of persistence I started my own business in April 2010.
+With a lot of persistence and a bit of luck, I started my own business in April 2010.

-To my own surprise, I really enjoyed being my own boss!
-And even though the financial climate wasn’t that great for starting a new business, I did hang in there and beat the odds.
-I’m not sure what percentage of failed new businesses is, but eight years later I’m still there, running a succesful business.
+To my surprise, I really enjoyed being my own boss!
+And even though the financial climate in 2010 wasn’t that great for starting a new business, I did hang in there and I beat the odds.
+I’m not sure what percentage of failed new businesses is, but almost 10 years later I’m still there, running a succesful business.

-A few years ago I started getting serious about developing an online course for learning how to use Dragon NaturallySpeaking.
+A few years ago I started getting serious about developing an online digital course for learning how to use Dragon NaturallySpeaking.
 One of the things that I wanted to provide, was continued help for my clients.
-In my one-on-one trainings I can address many of those challenges, but who would help them after I had left?
+In my one-on-one trainings I can address many of those challenges, but who would help new Dragon users after I had left?
 One or two sessions of a few hours each isn’t enough for everyone to get enough of a foundation to get the most out of Dragon.

 My thought was that an online course would allow people to get an introduction into using Dragon.
 Any exercises and videos in the course could be repeated as often as they’d need to, unlike my life one-on-one trainings.

-However, the power of the one-on-one trainings was being able to cater to the individual situation of each client.
-An online course could never hope to aspire to that level of customisation.
+However, with the power of the one-on-one trainings I was able to cater to the individual situation of each client.
+With an online course I could never hope to aspire to that level of customisation.

 So I decided to create, not a course, but a membership site.
 In the Dutch Speech Recognition Academy, I created opportunities for members to ask their questions whenever they had an issue with using Dragon.
 After a few starts and stops, I finalised the Dutch version of the Speech Recognition Academy by the end of 2016.

-Currently, the Speech Recognition Academy offers a signature course to learn the basics of Dragon.
+Currently, the Speech Recognition Academy offers a signature course to learn the basics of Dragon, “Getting started with Dragon”.
 We have monthly live Q&A’s via Zoom and also the forum where members can ask their questions 24/7.